peymannj/SofthouseMediatR/README.md

 - Scalability: The outbox pattern decouples message publication from the main application logic, allowing for better scalability
 - and performance.

-In this case I used MassTransit library. https://masstransit.io MassTransit is a popular library the allow you to implement messaging solutions.
+In this case I used [**MassTransit**]([subfolder/subsubfolder/relevantfolder/](https://masstransit.io)) library.
+MassTransit is a popular library the allow you to implement messaging solutions.
 MassTransit is an open-source distributed application framework for .NET that provides a consistent abstraction on top of the supported message transports.
 The interfaces provided by MassTransit reduce message-based application complexity and allow developers to focus their effort on adding business value.

-MassTransit also provides Built-in patterns such as **Outbox** and **Saga**.
-And it is also integrated to Entity framework.
+**MassTransit** also provides Built-in patterns such as **Outbox** and **Saga**.
+And it is also integrated with Entity framework.
-In this case that I use Outbox pattern, It creates 3 tables to track the messages.
-Since it uses EF it also create migration files which were already added to the project.
+In this case I use Outbox pattern, It creates 3 tables to track the messages states.
+Since it uses EF it also creates database migration files which were already added to the project.
 Otherwise you have to create a migration and then update the database.

 I used **RabbitMQ** which is a messaging provider by using Topic exchange.
 For example when you create a car, you publish a message that a car with some specifications was created.
 The message will be received in Worker project.
 And then send an email which you can receive it in **PaperCut**.

+Note that the direct exchange is faster than the topic exchange.
+And the main deferences are, in topic exchange you can use wildcard and easier to maintain the queues.
+But since the examples of **MassTranist** and **RabbitMQ** topic exhchange are rare, I decided to implement it in this project.

 ## Note